-We’ve written extensively on how to best build a mailing list here: 9 ways to build your mailing list (and sell more music online)
+We’ve written extensively on how to best build a mailing list here: The Complete Guide to Email Marketing for Musicians

 Creating a fan club is a good way to develop a sense of community, and is a great way to establish loyalty with your fans as they develop the true sense of exclusivity of being an ‘insider’.

 A big upside to a fan club is the ability to sell directly to these fans when the timing is right.
 You can set up a members-only page on your website to offer pre-orders, sell tickets for shows before they go on sale to the general public, and other exclusive merch items.